cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

 ### return-oriented programming

-- Marking memory as non-executable doesn't defence against a style of attack called "return-oriented programming".
+- Marking memory as non-executable doesn't defend against a style of attack called "return-oriented programming".
-- A "return address" need not point to the *start* of a function;
-  it can point to any sequence of instructions ending in a "return" (called "gadgets")
+- A "return address" can point to any sequence of instructions ending in a "return" (called "gadgets")
 - Therefore, it's possible to arrange the stack such that stack frames will execute a sequence of these gadgets, with appropriate data acting as function arguments